shipyardapp/Shipyard-Documentation/docs/reference/fleets.md

 All changes are "soft-saved" as you work in the Fleet Builder.
 You can make as many edits as you'd like and these changes will be continue to be shown in the UI as long as you don't leave the Fleet Builder tab or refresh the page.
 Once you're finished making all of your edits, you **must** click the Save button at the bottom to officially save all of your changes.

+### YAML Editor

+In addition to the graph UI, the Fleet Builder also has a YAML editor to directly edit the Fleet configuration.
+The YAML definition follows the Shipyard [FAC specifications](fac.md) - see the documentation for additional information.

+In order to access the YAML editor, ensure that your Fleet is saved.

+- **Click** "Save" if the option is available
+- **Click** the text icon in the top right corner of the graph editor
+- **Edit** code in-line
+- **Click** "Save" to save your changes

 ## Screenshots